FOUNDATION DEGREE (FDA)

 The National Design Academy is listed within the ‘listed bodies’ of Recognised UK Degrees, ensuring your qualification is Nationally and Internationally recognised, please visit the Department for Business, Innovation & Skills (BIS) website for further information

-The FdA is equivalent to years 1 & 2 of a BA Honours Degree (similar to a HND).
-However, the FdA is a separate degree qualification with a full cap and gown graduation ceremony.
+The FdA is equivalent to years 1 & 2 of a BA(Hons) Degree.
+This is similar to a HND, however, the FdA is a separate Degree qualification with a full cap and gown graduation ceremony.
 It is particularly relevant to Heritage Interior Design as Foundation Degrees have a practical element and are designed to qualify you to work in the vocational area.
 Completing this course will really open up the world of interior design.

-All students successfully completing the (FdA) are guaranteed a place on the BA Honours Degree.
+All students successfully completing the (FdA) are guaranteed a place on the BA(Hons) Degree.
 (This will take a minimum of 24 months part-time).

 You can become a freelance designer, start your own domestic or commercial practice for period properties, or work within a range of industries or as a qualified interior designer within a specialist practice or heritage organisation.

-As the BA Honours Degree is studied part-time, you can combine both study and career routes.
+As the BA(Hons) Degree is studied part-time, you can combine both study and career routes.

 Now you can afford to study for a degree.